ackerleytng/requests-keycloak/README.md

 where the API keys are meant to both authenticate and provide authorization in the OAuth world.

+> This project, as is, does not correctly "replay" the original request to the
+>   OAuth 2.0 client, the POST data from the original request is lost.
+After
+>   digging into it a bit more, I found that this isn't the solution that I
+>   want.
+See explanation on [stackoverflow](https://stackoverflow.com/questions/62099346/how-should-i-implement-an-auth-handler-that-takes-effect-on-response/62143474).

 ## Usage

 Without requests-keycloak, you would have done